 Set SMART Goals

 Using a system called SMART goals can help you create a simple way to follow a path toward achieving your objectives.
 Each letter of the word SMART stands for a characteristic of these types of goals.
 S for specific, M for measurable, A for achievable, R for relevant, and T for time-bound.
-Smart goals are a favorite way of defining your goals for marriage because they provide clear direction and specific milestones to make success more likely.
+Smart goals are a popular way of defining your goals for marriage because they provide clear direction and specific milestones to make success more likely.

 Let’s take a look at how to implement each step of SMART into your goal setting for your marriage.